-Alexander Ipatov was born on July, 16, 1993 in Lviv, Ukraine.
-He holds the International Grandmaster title in chess and is the 2012 World Junior Chess Champion.
+Alexander Ipatov was born on July 16, 1993 in Lviv, Ukraine.
+He is an International Chess Grandmaster and the 2012 World Junior Chess Champion.
 When he was four, his father taught him how to play chess, and at the age of six his mother brought him to a local chess club.

-In March 2003, he became the vice-champion of Ukraine U10.
-This made him eligible to participate in the World Youth Chess Championship U10, which took place in Greece.
-In the WYCC U10, Alexander finished in 11th place out of 133 players.
-In 2007, Alexander became the vice-champion of Ukraine U14 once again and was therefore eligible to represent Ukraine in the World Youth Chess Championship U14 being held in Turkey.
-He finished in 8th place, entering the top 10 for the first time.
+In March 2003, he became the Ukrainian U-10 Youth Vice-Champion.
+This made him eligible to participate in the World U-10 Youth Chess Championship, which took place in Greece.
+In the latter championship, Alexander finished on the 11th place amongst 133 players from all over the world.
+In 2007, Alexander finished 2nd in the Ukrainian U-14 Youth Chess Championship, and thereby qualified to represent Ukraine in the World U-14 Youth Chess Championship in Turkey.
+He finished on the 8th place, entering the top-10 for the first time.

-In 2011, he finished 3rd in the International Chess Open of Cappelle-la-Grande (France) , where he participated with 573 players, in which 85 were grandmasters.
-Also, he was awarded with the International Grandmaster title later that year in July.
+In 2011, he sensationally came in 3rd at the International Chess Open of Cappelle-la-Grande (France) , where he competed with 573 players from all over the world; 85 of them were international grandmasters.
+Later that year, he, himself, was awarded the International Grandmaster title by the World Chess Federation.

-In March 2015, Alexander finished 7th at the European Individual Chess Championship and qualified for the World Cup 2015 in Baku, in which he advanced to Round 2.
-In July 2015, Alex tied for 1st in the World Open in Arlington, VA.
-In December 2015 he became the Turkish National Chess Champion for the second year in a row.
-In September 2016, he contributed to the Turkish National team´s success at the World Chess Olympiad in Baku, where Turkey finished 6th out of 180 participating teams.
+In March 2015, Alexander finished 7th at the European Individual Chess Championship that featured 100 international grandmasters, and as a result qualified for the World Cup 2015 in Baku, in which he advanced to Round 2.
+In July 2015, Alex tied for the 1st place in the World Open in Arlington, VA.
+In December, he became the Turkish National Chess Champion for the second year in a row, scoring remarkable 12.5/13.